The uncommon life realized – 2011 recap & lessons learned

 “I recognized it’s all too easy to choose the path of least resistance – so easy, in fact, we often aren’t aware of when and how often we do it.
 It’s a paralyzing pattern to fall into.
 Too many people go through life hoping that adventure, excitement, and happiness finds them.
 Rarely, if ever, does this happen.”

 You may not be able to account for and design everything that happens to you in life, but planning for excellence and adventure indisputably increases the odds of both.
-Realizing this, I have grown accustom to performing a year-end review and creating a plan for the year ahead.
+Realizing this, I have grown accustomed to performing a year-end review and creating a plan for the year ahead.
 And this is some of the most important thinking I’ve ever done.

 [[Wondering where to start or how to effectively do this yourself?
 Not to worry… I have outlined a methodical process of analysis here: HOW and WHY you should assess your life.]]